oswald2/DGPatchMaker/README.md

 ### Instruments

 An instrument in DrumGizmo is every distinct playable sound, often mapping to real instruments, but not always.
-E.g. a kick drum is mapped to one instrument, while on snares there is often articulation done like normal snare, rimshot, stick, snare-roll etc. Each of these are of course in reality played on the same instrument, but are mapped to different DrumGizmo-instruments to provide this articulation.
+E.g. a kick drum is mapped to one instrument, while on snares there is often articulation done like normal snare, rimshot, side-stick, snare-roll etc. Each of these are of course in reality played on the same instrument, but are mapped to different DrumGizmo-instruments to provide this articulation.

-The instruments contain samples of the hits with different velocities, and often the same hit with the same velocities so that DrumGizmo can choose the sample to use.
+The instruments contain samples of the hits with different velocities, and often also the same hit with the same velocities so that DrumGizmo can choose the sample to use.
 Since each real recorded hit sounds a bit different, even if they are the same velocity, this brings more realism to the sounds.

 ### Drumkit

 The drumkit itself then maps all these defined instruments to the output channels.
 These channels correspond to the microphones with which the drumkit was recorded.
-On the DrumGizmo kits downloadable from it's homepage, every hit utilisies every microphone, just like on a real recording (e.g. a snare hit is also heard on the kick microphone, just quieter).
+On the DrumGizmo kits downloadable from it's homepage, every hit utilises every microphone, just like on a real recording (e.g. a snare hit is also heard on the kick microphone, just quieter).

-On delivered sample libraries this is often not the case, the shells are on their own, but are also present in the overhead- and room-microphones, so these are the only ones with bleed normally available.
+On delivered sample libraries this is often not the case, the shells are on their own, but are also present in the overhead- and room-microphones, so these are the only ones with bleed available.
 This makes the sound "cleaner", more defined, but also a bit less realistic.

 ### Midimap